-Minna J. Kotkin is a professor of law at Brooklyn Law School and director of its Employment Law Clinic.
-She teaches and specializes in employment discrimination law and sexual harassment issues and also has taught civil procedure, administrative law, civil rights law, and interviewing and counseling.
+Minna J. Kotkin was professor of law at Brooklyn Law School and director of its Employment Law Clinic.
+She taught and specialized in employment discrimination law and sexual harassment issues and also has taught civil procedure, administrative law, civil rights law, and interviewing and counseling.

-Professor Kotkin has written and lectured extensively on issues of employment discrimination, with a particular emphasis on sexual harassment and confidentiality, and on clinical legal education.
+Professor Kotkin wrote and lectured extensively on issues of employment discrimination, with a particular emphasis on sexual harassment and confidentiality, and on clinical legal education.
 Her articles include Diversity and Discrimination: A Look at Complex Bias (William & Mary Law Review), Invisible Settlements, Invisible Discrimination (North Carolina Law Review) and Outing Outcomes: An Empirical Study of Confidential Employment Discrimination Settlements (Washington and Lee Law Review).
-Professor Kotkin has been a visiting scholar at New York University School of Law, the University of East London, and the University of Cape Town.
+Professor Kotkin was a visiting scholar at New York University School of Law, the University of East London, and the University of Cape Town.

-Professor Kotkin frequently discusses employment discrimination and sexual harassment in the media, and has been featured in the Washington Post, the New York Times, HuffPost, NPR, PBS Newshour and Wired, among other outlets.
+Professor Kotkin frequently discussed employment discrimination and sexual harassment in the media, and had been featured in the Washington Post, the New York Times, HuffPost, NPR, PBS Newshour and Wired, among other outlets.

 Before joining the Brooklyn faculty, Professor Kotkin was the litigation director of New York Lawyers for the Public Interest and a litigation associate at Proskauer Rose.
 She graduated from Rutgers University Law School, where she was Editor-in-Chief of the law review, and Barnard College.Publications